Mujahid Bahini (East Pakistan)

-Mujahid Bahini (Note: মুজাহিদ বাহিনী, مجاہد باہنی) was an East Pakistani paramilitary force during the Bangladesh War of Independence, that fought against the Mukti Bahini and aided the Pakistan Army.
+Mujahid Bahini (Note: মুজাহিদ বাহিনী, مجاہد باہنی) was an East Pakistani paramilitary force during the Bangladesh Liberation War, that fought against the Mukti Bahini and aided the Pakistan Army.

 Formation

 On July 29, 1971, Tikka Khan called for formation of the Mujahid Bahini to fight against the Mukti Bahini.
 In June 1971, East Pakistani Islamic scholars demanded for the establishment of Mujahid Bahini.
 In August–September, the Mujahid Bahini in East Pakistan was established and the group's recruits were reportedly dacoits.
 Postmaster Mr Hoque said:

 They had no manners and no education, and the army gave them only the leftover weapons and almost no ammunition.

 Actions

 On 30 October 1971, Mujahid Bahini caught some Indian agents, Indian robbers and Mujahid Bahini then opened fire, killing 3 and other robbers surrendered.
 Mujahid Bahini also captured 21 rifles, 252 bombs, 320 land mines and 850 rounds of ammunition in different locations across East Pakistan.

-On 8 or 9 December 1971, Pakistani forces reportedly decided to leave Madaripur to enter Faridpur, Pakistan Army and it's local collaborators and its supporters, Razakar, Al Badr, Al Shams and Mujahid Bahini crossed the Ghatakchar Bridge where pro-independence guerillas began attacking them.
+On 8 or 9 December 1971, Pakistani forces reportedly decided to leave Madaripur to enter Faridpur, Pakistan Army and its local collaborators and supporters, Razakar, Al Badr, Al Shams and Mujahid Bahini crossed the Ghatakchar Bridge where Mukti Bahini guerillas ambushed them.
+Madaripur was liberated in the following days and Mukti Bahini captured Madaripur and Ghatail.